-Env-A 1309.02 Emission Standards for Incinerators.
+Env-A 1309.03 Emission Standards for Incinerators.

-(a) Subject to (b), below, Aan incinerator shall not exceed a 24-hour calendar day average NOx RACT emission limit of 0.53 lb. per million Btu.
+(a) Subject to (b), below, an incinerator shall not exceed a 24-hour calendar day average NOx RACT emission limit of 0.53 lb. per million Btu.

-- (b) Beginning one year after the effective date of this rule, an incinerator shall not exceed a 24hour calendar day average NO_x RACT emission limit of 150 ppmvd at 7%, except during periods of startup, during which an incinerator shall not exceed a 24-hour calendar day average NOx RACT emission limit of 205 ppmvd at 7%. - (c) Startup periods shall not exceed 3 hours per occurrence.
+- Beginning one year after the 2018 effective date of this rule, an incinerator: - (1) Shall not exceed a 24-hour calendar day average NO_x RACT emission limit of 150 ppmvd at 7% oxygen, except during days with periods of startup or shutdown; and - (2) During calendar days with periods of startup or shutdown, shall not exceed a 24-hour calendar day average NOx mass emission rate (pounds per hour) calculated as the equivalent of 205 ppmvd at 7% oxygen and the maximum heat input rate for the incinerator (MMBtu per hour).